kgellien/timeplanner-scala/README.md

  - datespan might now just be one date
  - Birthdays now centered between Appointments and Tasks
  - Tasks and Birthdays now also sorted
+ - no LaTeX specific code outside of LatexTimePlan

 ### 0.7.7